johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 This tab contains options that affect the workings of the editing operations.

-**Movement-wrap around** controls whether the cursor should appear on the opposite side when moved past the edges of the level (see the :ref:`moving-around:Movement wrap-around` for more details).
+**Movement-wrap around** controls whether the cursor should appear on the opposite side when moved past the edges of the level (see :ref:`moving-around:Movement wrap-around`).

+**YUBN diagonal movement** enables moving the cursor in the intercardinal directions via the YUBN keys in addition to the numeric keypad (see :ref:`moving-around:Diagonal movement`).